chrisbag/google-events-dummy/README.md

 ### Routes

 - POST /events: Create a new event.
-- GET /events: Get all events.
+- Get all events.
+Supports pagination with a default limit of 10 events per page.
+Use the page query parameter to specify the page number (e.g., /events?page=2).
 - GET /events/:id: Get a specific event by ID.
 - PATCH /events/:id: Update a specific event by ID.
 - DELETE /events/:id: Delete a specific event by ID.